openaps/AndroidAPSdocs/docs/EN/Getting-Started/Glossary.md

  <td><a href="../Usage/Open-APS-features.html#advanced-meal-assist-ama">Wiki - AMA</a></td>
 <tr>
  <td><strong>Android Auto</strong></td>
  <td>Android Auto is a system developed by Google LLC to use functions of an Android smartphone with the infotainment system in motor vehicles.
-Through Android Auto AndroidAPS can send messages to your compatible and configured infotainment system.</td>
+Through Android Auto AAPS can send messages to your compatible and configured infotainment system.</td>
  <td>&nbsp;</td>
  <td><a href="../Usage/Android-auto.html">Wiki - android auto</a><br><a href="https://www.android.com/intl/en_en/auto/">Google Android Auto</a></td>
 </tr>